“Any fool can know. The point is to understand.”

-Members, friends and guests have the opportunity to come together to learn about and share in a variety of prayer and meditative practices.
-These sessions also include time for participants to offer their own prayer concerns.
+Member, friends and guests are invited to join together in a time of prayer and meditative practice on the second Tuesday (usually) of each month.
+These sessions will include time for participants to offer and discuss their own prayer concerns and intentions.

 See the Congregationalist Newsletter for more information.